growlf/djangobase/README.md

 1) Create a database container for more robust backend storage, and connect the project to it
-2) Unlink the local volume mapping for the project files and instead copy them into the container for consitant and reliable deployment to swarm or other dynamic hosting environments, and then finally
+2) Unlink the local volume mapping for the project files and instead copy them into the container for consistent and reliable deployment to swarm or other dynamic hosting environments, and then finally
 3) Publish the application to a registry

 These remaining steps (and many more) will be detailed in other project tutorials that